rails/rails/guides/source/form_helpers.md

 Forms to External Resources
 ---------------------------

 Rails form helpers can be used to build a form for posting data to an external resource.
-If the external API expects an `authenticity_token` for the resource, this can be passed as `authenticity_token: 'your_external_token'` parameter to `form_with`:
+If the external API expects an `authenticity_token` for the resource, this can be passed as an `authenticity_token: 'your_external_token'` parameter to `form_with`:

 ```erb
 <%= form_with url: 'http://farfar.away/form', authenticity_token: 'external_token' do %>